Transferable Multi-Bit Watermarking Across Frozen Diffusion Models via Latent Consistency Bridges: Introduction

 We address this by employing Latent Consistency Models (LCMs) \cite{luo2023latent} as a \emph{\textbf{differentiable training bridge}}, distilling the multi-step denoising process into $K=4$ forward passes and providing a tractable gradient path through the frozen UNet.
 A parallel full-step DDIM path, detached from the encoder graph, supplies the decoder with high-fidelity supervision.
 This dual-path design decouples two competing requirements: short differentiable paths for encoder learning and realistic high-quality latents for decoder calibration.
 We further introduce a multi-stage curriculum that prevents optimization collapse by activating reconstruction, imperceptibility, and robustness objectives in strict succession.
 At inference time, watermarked images are generated with the standard DDIM sampler only at full quality, introducing no runtime overhead.
+Fig.\ref{fig:method_compare} (Appendix) compares the differences between our proposed method and other watermarking paradigms.

-\textbf{Our contributions.} In summary, our proposed DiffMark offers key advantages over existing methods: \begin{itemize} \item \textbf{Single-pass multi-bit detection}: A lightweight decoder extracts the full $L$-bit secret directly from the denoised latent $z_0$ at 16.4 ms, a $45 \times$ speedup over sampling-based methods.
-With $L = 64$ bits, DiffMark provides sufficient capacity for reliable user identification at platform scale. \item \textbf{Key flexibility}: By leveraging LCMs as a differentiable training bridge, the encoder learns to map an arbitrary $L$-bit secret to a perturbation at inference time, enabling each generated image to carry a unique key without re-training or fine-tuning. \item \textbf{Cross-model transferability}: The single trained encoder-decoder pair transfers directly across DMs without per-model fine-tuning. \item \textbf{Robustness}: DiffMark still achieves near-perfect bit accuracy under 13 attack types, including distortion, regeneration, and adversarial attacks, across three datasets: MS-COCO 2017, DiffusionDB, and DALL-E3. \end{itemize}
+\textbf{Our contributions.} In summary, DiffMark addresses the AI governance tooling disconnect by offering key advantages over existing methods: \begin{itemize} \item \textbf{Single-pass Multi-bit Detection}: A lightweight decoder extracts the full $L$-bit secret directly from the denoised latent $z_0$ at 16.4 ms, a 45x speedup over sampling-based methods.
+With $L=64$ bits, DiffMark provides sufficient capacity for reliable user identification and accountability at a high scale. \item \textbf{Key Flexibility}: By leveraging LCMs as a differentiable training bridge, the encoder maps an arbitrary runtime secret to a unique perturbation at inference time, enabling each generated image to carry a distinct tracking key without re-training or fine-tuning. \item \textbf{Cross-model Transferability}: The single trained encoder-decoder pair transfers directly across unseen diffusion-based architectures without per-model fine-tuning, supporting standardized evaluation and oversight across a rapidly evolving AI ecosystem. \item \textbf{Comparable Robustness}: DiffMark still achieves near-perfect bit accuracy under 13 attack types, including distortion, regeneration, and adversarial attacks, across three datasets: MS-COCO 2017, DiffusionDB, and DALL-E3. \end{itemize}